leninkumar31/leninkumar31.github.io/_posts/2021-05-08-Download-Managers-and-How-do-they-work?.md

 </p>

 ## Step#3 - Determine the name of the downloadable file
+- [HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) request may also provide [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) header in the response.
-- [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) is the header that indicates whether the content is an attachment or not.
-If it is an attachment, the filename will present in the header as follows: `Content-Disposition: attachment; filename="filename.jpg"`.
+- [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) is the header that indicates whether the content is expected to be displayed in the web browser(Value of the header is `inline`) or to be downloaded as a file(Value of the header is `attachment; filename="filename.jpg"`).
+- If `Content-Disposition` header is present and its value is `attachment` then the filename can be extracted from `filename` parameter if it is present.
 - If the above step doesn't work, we should try to extract the filename from the given URL if it exists.
     - If filename is present in the URL, then it is the last element in the given URL.
     - `gobook.pdf` is the name of the file in the given URL(http://www.golang-book.com/public/pdf/gobook.pdf).